osmoscraft/tundra/docs/RFC-20220614-content-model.md

   - Breadcrum for navigation assist
 - `@directive(args)` for behavior
   - Some directives might allow actions: e.g. sort, crawl, etc
+  - Might require AST parser if support multi-line
+- `:attr(val)` for derived attributes
+  - Example: `:refBy(32)`, `:id(1751203)`
+  - Non-editable, but should be selectable
+  - Might be actionable
 - ID handling
   - Generate ID eagerly.
 Only referenced node displays its ID
   - Generate ID lazily when incoming link is created
     - Drawback: touching multiple files when creating one link
+    - Garbage collection when ref count down to 0
 - Tri-state expander: `-` `+` `●`
 - Animated viewport panning
 - Special nodes